 In 2012 he was in the musical of the second season of The Prince of Tennis as Muromachi Touji.

-Afterwards Kensho started to make reputation as a stage actor, obviously gaining lots of experience throughout the years, he had already the opportunity to co-act with other fellow seiyuu that are also stage actors, such as Kenjiro Tsuda, Yuki Fujiwara and Shouta Aoi in 2013 at Yabu no Naka as Tajoumaru, one of the main characters.
+Afterwards Kensho Ono started to make a reputation as a stage actor, obviously gaining lots of experience throughout the years, he had already the opportunity to co-act with other fellow seiyuu that also stage actors, such as Kenjiro Tsuda, Yuki Fujiwara, and Shouta Aoi in 2013 at Yabu no Naka as Tajoumaru, one of the main characters.

 He was in My life〜 ima yori mo, sukoshi dake takai basho e 〜 as Akira Toudou, in Solid Star Produce Vol. 2 `Yobikou!’ as Akira Jinbo.

-He has also hosted a radio show with Ryohei Kimura, a fellow seiyuu, Kensho to Ryohei no The CRANEKINGDOM radio and in 2013 it was Disorder6 ~a radio connected by chains, so we can say that he also has experience in this field.
+He has also hosted a radio show with Ryohei Kimura, fellow seiyuu and a close friend of his, Kensho to Ryohei no The CRANEKINGDOM radio, and in 2013 it was Disorder6 ~a radio connected by chains, so we can say that he also has experience in this field.